MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-comments.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: tasks, work
-ms.date: 08/22/2018
+ms.date: 08/27/2018
 ms.author: sgroespe

 ---
-# Add comments to cards and documents
+# Add Comments to Cards and Documents
-You can add extra information to accounts, customers cards, or sales orders to communicate agreements, such as a special price or delivery method, to other users.
+You can add extra information to G/L accounts, customers cards, or sales orders to communicate exceptions or special agreements to other users.
-Practically all cards, documents, and journals have a **Comments** action, which opens a small window where you can write or read comments.
+Practically all cards and document have a **Comments** action, which opens the **Comment Sheet** window where you can write or read comments.
+On documents, you can also add comments to individual lines.

+Comments on ongoing documents are transferred to the related posted document.
+For example, a comment on a sales order is transferred to a resulting posted sales shipment.

+> [!NOTE]
-Comments are not printed or output to externally-facing documents, and comments on ongoing documents are not transferred to posted documents.
+> Comments are not printed or output to reports or externally-facing documents.

+The following describes how to add a comment to an item card.
+The steps are similar for all other cards and documents, except on document lines, the **Comments** action is placed on a lines action menu.

 ## To add a comments to an item card
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Items**, and then choose the related link.